 OFFICIAL.
-The Mayor [and] [, City] Councilors[, and appointed members of City boards, commissions, or committees].
+The Mayor, City Councilors, and appointed members of City boards, commissions, or committees.

 PUBLISHED.
-[An investigation report is published when it is approved by the Board and distributed in final form to the investigated party, to the Mayor and Chief Administrative Officer, and to the City Council.
-A published report is available on request to the public.
-A report that, unless otherwise prohibited, has been presented to the Committee, distributed in final form to the Mayor and Chief Administrative Officer, and to the City Council, and is available to the public.]
+A report that, unless otherwise prohibited, has been presented to the Committee, distributed in final form to the Mayor and Chief Administrative Officer, and to the City Council, and is available to the public.

-[WASTE.
-The thoughtless or careless expenditure, mismanagement, or abuse of resources to the detriment of the City.]T
+WASTE.
+The thoughtless or careless expenditure, mismanagement, or abuse of resources to the detriment of the City.

-- § 2-17-4 CREATION OF THE OFFICE OF THE INSPECTOR GENERAL; RESOURCES; STAFF. - (A) The Office of the Inspector General is created as an independent [and non-partisan] office of city government.
-The Office is not part of the city's executive branch or the City Council.
-The Inspector General shall report to the Committee. - (B) The Inspector General shall [be able to] manage a staff of professional investigators, [and others operating at the direction of the Inspector General that may include evaluators, reviewers, inspectors, contract specialists.] - [(C) The Inspector General shall] coordinate [his investigations referrals deriving from external sources and work planned based on internal assessments, wherever appropriate and necessary] with the [Internal City] Auditor and [other potentially relevant regulatory, law enforcement, or prosecutorial authorities.] [prepare a file for use by a prosecutorial agency.] - [(D) (C)] The Office of the Inspector General shall be funded from the General Fund. [ Adequate funding shall be provided to uphold the ability of the Office of the Inspector other attorney selected with the assistance of and through the City Attorney's office.]
+§ 2-17-4 CREATION OF THE OFFICE OF THE INSPECTOR GENERAL; RESOURCES; STAFF.

+(A) The Office of the Inspector General is created as an independent and non-partisan office of City government.
+The Office is not part of the City's executive branch or the City Council.
+The Inspector General shall report to the Committee.

+(B) The Inspector General shall manage a staff of professional investigators, and others operating at the direction of the Inspector General that may include evaluators, reviewers, inspectors, contract specialists.

+(C) The Inspector General shall coordinate referrals deriving from external sources and work planned based on internal assessments, wherever appropriate and necessary with the City Auditor and other potentially relevant regulatory, law enforcement, or prosecutorial authorities.

+(D) The Office of the Inspector General shall be funded from the General Fund.
+Adequate funding shall be provided to uphold the ability of the Office of the Inspector General to carry out its duties and support its staff and operating expenses.

-General to carry out its duties and support its staff and operating expenses.] - [(E) The Office of the City Attorney shall advise and represent the Office of the Inspector General, except that the Office of the Inspector General may select independent legal counsel from the conflict counsel list maintained by the Office of the City Attorney, or
+(E) The Office of the City Attorney shall advise and represent the Office of the Inspector General, except that the Office of the Inspector General may select independent legal counsel from the conflict counsel list maintained by the Office of the City Attorney, or other attorney selected with the assistance of and through the City Attorney's office.